OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ### Peppering

 A [pepper](https://www.ietf.org/archive/id/draft-ietf-kitten-password-storage-04.html#section-4.2) can be used in addition to salting to provide an additional layer of protection.
+The purpose of the pepper is to prevent an attacker from being able to crack any of the hashes if they only have access to the database, for example, if they have exploited a SQL injection vulnerability or obtained a backup of the database.

 One of several peppering strategies is to hash the passwords as usual (using a password hashing algorithm) and then HMAC or encrypt the hashes with a symmetrical encryption key before storing the password hash in the database, with the key acting as the pepper.
 Peppering strategies do not affect the password hashing function in any way.